-Taken action on individual funds which were identified as not consistently demonstrating value, by instigating fund manager and portfolio composition changes (see the performance section on p8 for more information)
+Taking action on individual funds identified as not consistently demonstrating value.
+This included making changes to portfolio managers and portfolio composition (see the performance section on page 6 for more information).

-- Continued to offer scale discounts for retail investors in our largest funds.
-Since we implemented scale discounts in the fourth quarter of 2020, retail investors have benefitted from c.£3.7m when a fund's assets under management reach £1.0 billion.
-In 2022, we have saved investors £1.5 million in fees due to scale discounts. (see the economies of scale section on p13 for more information). - Reduced fee levels for our funds where our analysis showed that pricing was not as competitive as we would wish.
+- Continuing to offer scale discounts for retail investors in our largest funds.
+Since we implemented scale discounts in the fourth quarter of 2020, retail investors have benefitted from discounts worth approximately £4.8 million in aggregate.
+In 2023, we saved investors £1.1 million in fees due to scale discounts (see the economies of scale section on page 10 for more information). - Continuing to pass cost savings to retail investors through our automatic share class conversions.
+Since 2021, we have saved investors more than £800,000 in aggregate (including £168,000 in 2023) in lower fees (see the classes of units section on page 12 for more information). - Reducing fee levels for our funds where our analysis showed that pricing was not as competitive as we would wish.